 Report on the Gender Pay Gap at Dornan

 Dornan is a provider of mechanical, electrical and instrumentation engineering services to the construction industry.
-Dornan welcomes the introduction of Gender Pay Gap Reporting.
-It is shining a light on a critical area of our industry and is an important step in encouraging change for the future.
+Dornan welcomes Gender Pay Gap Reporting; it is highlighting a critical area of our industry and an important step in encouraging change for the future.

-This Gender Pay Gap Report is based on data as at 4th April 2019.
+This Gender Pay Gap Report is based on data as of 5th April 2020.

 Gender Pay Gap legislation requires employers with 250 or more employees to publish statutory calculations every year showing the difference between the average earnings of men and women within our business.